Call for Abstracts Now Closed : Contributed Presentations

-Submission of abstracts for oral, poster, and speed presentations is open December 10th, 2019 – January 31st, 2020 for the 2020 North America Congress for Conservation Biology, the theme of which is, Crossing Boundaries: Innovative Approaches to Conservation.
+Submission of abstracts for oral, poster, and speed presentations is now closed for the 2020 North America Congress for Conservation Biology, the theme of which is, Crossing Boundaries: Innovative Approaches to Conservation.
 The conference will be held in Denver, Colorado, July 26-31, 2020 (scientific program takes place July 28 – 30).

 The scientific program will include plenary sessions, invited symposia and interactive sessions, poster sessions, and concurrent sessions of contributed oral presentations and speed presentations.
 Due to the high level of attendance expected at the meeting and, consequently, limited time and space for oral presentations; poster and speed presentations are strongly encouraged.